Promote Health and Wellness with a Bachelor's Degree in Exercise Science

 - Apply to our Bachelor's Degree in Exercise Science for first-year undergraduates or transfer into the program.

-- Master your degree requirements, from anatomy to exercise testing.
+- Master your degree requirements, from anatomy to strength conditioning.

 Study with Practicing Clinicians